 How to Purchase an International Health Insurance Plan?

 You can purchase international health insurance online:

-- Through the website of the health insurance company directly.
+- Through the website of the insurance company directly.

-- Through health insurance comparison websites, such as Insubuy.
+- Through health insurance comparison websites, such as Insubuy or International Insurance.
 These websites allow you to compare different insurance plans side by side and choose which one suits your needs best.

 There is no set price for international health insurance.
 It can be anywhere from $150 per month to $1,000+ per month.
 The price depends on the following factors: